fkaduk/kobodeck/README.md

 This will make a `wallabako.log` file show up on your reader that you can check to see what's going on with the command.

+You can increase the verbosity of those logs with the `Debug` commandline flag or configuration option (set to `true`, without quotes).
+WARNING: this *will* include your password and authentication tokens, so be careful where you send this output.

 Configuration file details
 --------------------------